anhmiuhv/MRLyzr/README.md

 Function

 	* (beta) chord identifications
 	* (beta) key change identification
 	* (beta) simple form identification

 Uses Max 7 as the UI

 This is created based on Music21.
+Have to improve a lot in the future.
+This is just a propotype.

 How to install;